 Other:

 In an Emergency - (confidential)

 Anything you want us to know?

 Special Needs?

 Medications?

+The distribution is a second of the second o

 NOTE: THIS IS CONFIDENTIAL DATA KEPT SECURED BY DISTRICT OFFICE AND SCHOOL SITE.
 Inclusion of this form in the Safe School Plan is for informational purposes only.